andrepuschmann/rendezvoussim/README.md

 js	20	20	1000	1000	0	1.00	13.18	61.00	9.63	1	0.00	1.00
 ```

-Alternativly, one can also use the basic plotting facilties provided by the simulation.
+Alternatively, one can also use the basic plotting facilities provided by the simulation.

 ```
 $ ./run_symmetric.py > example.dat